 157 Hull men, died between the 21st and 23rd March 1918, during the Great German Offensive.

 These casualties accelerated as the war progressed, with most Hull men killed in 1918.
 The 329 Hull men killed in 1914, increased to 1,266, lost in 1915, 2,450 in 1916, 2,593 in 1917 and 2,711 deaths in 1918.
-Another 298 Hull servicemen died in 1919, being killed in Russia, succumbing to war wounds or the Influenza Pandemic.
+Another 298 Hull servicemen died in 1919, being killed in Russia, Iraq and Ireland, clearing battlefields, succumbing to war wounds or disease.
 This was consistent with the rest of country.
 Britain lost more men in 1918, the year of victory, than in any other year of the war, and more British soldiers were killed in 1918, than the entire Second World War.

 As war injuries worsened, so did the death toll.
 War pension records show that 107 former Hull servicemen died in 1920, 105 in 1921, 26 in 1922 and another 19 in 1924.
 As war pensions were difficult to obtain, and not everyone applied, the losses could be much higher.